gclitheroe/log/README.md

 Go (golang) client library for logging to https://logentries.com/ via TLS.
 Compatible with http://golang.org/pkg/log/#Logger

 * Uses a buffered chan to avoid blocking the application.
 Will write to std err if the chan is full.
+* To block on write to Logentries set the env var LOGENTRIES_BLOCKING=true

 Example usage: